devonfw/accelerated-solution-design/README.md

 # Showcases

 We will introduce the required techniques, practices and methologies with two showcases:
-- [Jump the Queue](https://github.com/devonfw/devon-methodology/tree/ASD_Practices/references/JumpTheQueue).
-Sample application to support the management of queues.
+- [Jump the Queue](https://github.com/devonfw/devon-methodology/blob/master/references/JumpTheQueue/JumpTheQueue).
+Sample application to offer companies and institutions to offer people a jumpstart in a ticket queue.

-- [My Thai Star](https://github.com/devonfw/devon-methodology/tree/ASD_Practices/references/MyThaiStar).
+- [My Thai Star](https://github.com/devonfw/devon-methodology/blob/master/references/JumpTheQueue/MyThaiStar).
 Sample application that supports the online presence of the MyThaiStar restaurant.